Aamir Khan

 In 1999, he founded Aamir Khan Productions, whose first film, Lagaan (2001), was nominated for the Academy Award for Best Foreign Language Film, and earned him a National Film Award for Best Popular Film and two more Filmfare Awards (Best Actor and Best Film).
-His performance in Dil Chahta Hai (2001) also received appreciation.
+His next Dil Chahta Hai (2001) was a critical and commercial success.
 After a four-year hiatus, Khan returned to appear in leading roles, notably in Rang De Basanti (2006) and Fanaa (2006).
 He made his directorial debut with Taare Zameen Par (2007), which won him the Filmfare Awards for Best Film and Best Director.
 Khan's biggest commercial successes came with Ghajini (2008), 3 Idiots (2009), Dhoom 3 (2013), PK (2014), and Dangal (2016), each having held the record for being the highest-grossing Indian film.
 (Note: Box Office India reported that the collection was ₹2,024 crore.
 The Hindustan Times mentioned that the film grossed more than ₹2,200 crore.)
 Khan won his third Best Actor award at Filmfare for Dangal.

-He has a large following, especially in India and China, and has been described by Newsweek as "the biggest movie star in the world".
+He has a large following, especially in India and China, and has been described by Newsweek as "the most bankable movie star in the world".
 He has been regularly listed among The 500 Most Influential Muslims of the world.
 He also created and hosted the television talk show Satyamev Jayate.
 His work as a social reformer earned him an appearance on the Time 100 list of most influential people in the world in 2013.